Quick course info

 - UEENEEN121A Repair rail signal power and control cables

-The HRD Install and Wire Rail Signal Equipment course is held on a needs basis, so start dates vary according to industry demand.
+The HRD Rail Signalling Control and Wiring System Concepts course is held on a needs basis, so start dates vary according to industry demand.

 Training is provided at the Rail Skills Centre Victoria in Newport or at a suitable interstate venue, or on site.